hasura/graphql-engine/graphql/manual/deployment/docker/index.rst

 Step 4: Track existing tables and relationships
 -----------------------------------------------

-On the console page, you'll see your existing tables as "untracked tables" in the console.
+On the console page, you'll see your existing tables/view as "Untracked tables/views" in the console.
+Click the ``Add all`` button to enable GraphQL APIs over them.

 .. image:: ../../../../img/graphql/manual/getting-started/TrackTable.jpg